SwapnilM24/SwapnilM24/README.md

 <br>

 ## About Me 💫
-- 🔭 I’m currently working on DevOps projects
+- 🔭 I am currently working on DevOps projects.
-- 👯 I’m looking to collaborate on DevOps projects
+- 👯 I'm looking to work on DevOps projects with others.
-- 💬 Ask me about DevOps and Cloud technology
+- 💬 Inquire with me about DevOps and Cloud technology.
 - 📫 You can reachout to me @ `mohite24.sm@gmail.com`